 PURPOSE

-To establish guidelines for services animals in programs, classrooms or other campus areas.
+To establish guidelines for students to have services animals in programs, classrooms or other campus areas.

 SUMMARY

 Clackamas Community College, in compliance with applicable state and federal laws, is committed to reasonably accommodating people with disabilities who require the assistance of a service animal to access college courses, programs, and activities.
 This policy complies with the Americans with Disabilities Act (ADA) of 1990 as amended; Section 504 of the Rehabilitation Act of 1973 (P.L.
-93-11) and 45 CFR Part 84; and ORS 346.610; and ORS 346.640.

-A service animal as defined by Oregon Statute is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+93-11) and the Animals in College Facilities or on Campuses Board of Education Policy ING.
+A service animal is any dog or miniature horse that is individually trained or in training to do work or perform tasks for the benefit of an individual with a disability.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
-Title III of the ADA also permits the use of a miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.
+Title II of the ADA also permits the use of a miniature horse by an individual with a disability if the miniature horse has been trained to do work or perform tasks for the benefit of the individual with a disability but subject to limitations where using a horse is not appropriate.
+Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
+The work or task a dog has been trained to provide must be directly related to the person’s disability.

 A qualified animal that is not trained to perform tasks that mitigate the effects of a disability, including animals that are used purely for emotional support e.g. comfort, therapeutic benefit, companionship, etc. are not service animals and are not permitted access to college courses, programs, or activities.